WeAreGenki/marko-bind/README.md

 # `marko-bind`

-[Marko](https://markojs.com) custom attribute to bind an input value and events to its component state.
+[Markojs](https://markojs.com) custom attribute to bind an input's value and events to a component state.

 ## Overview

+Simply use the `bind()` directive on any form input, select, or textarea element for quick and easy reactive data binding.
+You don't need to worry about any special or edge cases as it's all handled internally.
+No more need to repeatedly set up finicky custom event bindings, just focus on being productive!

+This package tries to do as much as possible during compile time resulting in little overhead via a very small runtime module.

-Since Marko doesn't come with anything out-of-the-box, this marko plugin provides an easy way to do so.
+Since Marko doesn't come with anything out-of-the-box, this marko package provides an easy way to do so.
 For the discussion about the feature see [github.com/marko-js/marko/issues/676](https://github.com/marko-js/marko/issues/676).

+The tag handling logic was very much inspired by [Vue.js's `v-model` directive](https://github.com/vuejs/vue/blob/master/src/platforms/web/compiler/directives/model.js).

+_NOTE: The tag and edge case handling is currently a work in progress.
+Most input tags already work great out of the box though!_

 ## Usage

 ### Install

-You only need to add it to your project, Marko is smart enough to find it automatically when you use it in components.
+You only need to add it to your project, Marko is smart enough to find the tag automatically when you use it in components.

 ```shell
 npm install marko-bind